 Have you set your Thanksgiving Table yet?
 Since we painted our dining room navy earlier this year, I decided to also try a new color combination for our table.
 Before the navy, the room was red for many years.
 Now that we made the change, I am loving all the new options I have for decorating with navy!

-Welcome to our Thanksgiving Table in the navy dining room…
+Welcome to our Thanksgiving Table Setting in the navy dining room…

-Maybe navy wouldn’t be the first color you would think about for a Thanksgiving Table, but I love trying something different.
+Maybe navy wouldn’t be the first color you would think about for a Thanksgiving table setting, but I love trying something different.

 Since I still had some white pumpkins lingering around from my fall decorating, I added them to each place setting.